William M. Daley: 2019 Chicago mayoral campaign

-After two-term mayor Rahm Emanuel announced he would not seek reelection, it was reported on September 14, 2018, that Daley would run for mayor of Chicago.
+After two-term mayor Rahm Emanuel announced he would not seek re-election, it was reported on September 14, 2018, that Daley would run for mayor of Chicago.
+Among Daley's positions was support for the city's consideration of a potential commuter tax.

-Daley's candidacy made the 2019 election the fourteenth Chicago mayoral election in which a member of his family has been a candidate.
-His father won the 1955, 1959, 1963, 1967, 1971, and the 1975 elections.
-His brother won the 1989, 1991, 1995, 1999, 2003, and the 2007 elections, and was an unsuccessful candidate in the 1983 election.
-This means that a member of the Daley family participated in all but four of the eighteen Chicago mayoral elections held between 1955 and 2019 (with no member of the Daley family having run in the 1979, 1987, 2011, or the 2015 elections).

-Among the positions Daley took was support of the city exploring the potential implementation of a commuter tax.
 He also proposed reducing the size of the Chicago City Council from 50 members to 15.

-Daley was one of four mayoral candidates (alongside Gery Chico, Susana Mendoza, and Toni Preckwinkle) who had ties to Alderman Edward M. Burke, whose corruption scandal upended the race for mayor.
-Some coverage described Daley’s ties as less extensive than those of the other three candidates and suggested that his campaign was less affected by the scandal.
+Daley was one of four mayoral candidates (alongside Gery Chico, Susana Mendoza, and Toni Preckwinkle) with ties to Alderman Edward M. Burke, whose corruption scandal regarding misuse of Burke's political role for personal business upended the race for mayor.

-Daley received support from some of the city's business community.

 Daley's campaign received endorsements from the editorial boards of the Chicago Tribune, Crain's Chicago Business, and The Chicago Crusader.
 He received the endorsement of Plumbers Local Union 130.
 He also received endorsements from politicians Al Gore, Emil Jones, Joseph P. Kennedy II, and Bobby Rush.

-Daley's campaign emphasized fundraising.
-Daley raised more money than his opponents.
-A financial contributor to Daley's campaign was Illinois billionaire Kenneth C. Griffin.
-Griffin's financial support drew criticism because he had also been a major financial backer of the unsuccessful 2018 reelection campaign of Republican former Illinois governor Bruce Rauner.
+One notable financial contributor to Daley's campaign was Illinois billionaire Kenneth C. Griffin.
+Griffin's financial support drew criticism; he had previously been a major financial backer of the unsuccessful 2018 re-election campaign of Republican former Illinois governor Bruce Rauner.

-Daley's strong fundraising enabled him to run highly visible advertising.

-Daley ran a weaker field operation than some other candidates did.

-In the last several weeks of the campaign, Daley began to rise in the polls.
-However, he also began to be the subject of attack ads run by the union-affiliated Fight Back for a Better Tomorrow Super PAC.
-At the end of the election campaign, polls showed Daley having strong prospects of finishing near the top of the field.

-Daley placed third in the election, failing to advance to the runoff.
-He won 82,294 votes, 14.78% the overall votes cast in the first round.
-The margin between him and second-place finisher Toni Preckwinkle was 7,049 votes.
+Daley placed third in the election, failing to advance to the run-off.
+He won 82,294 votes, 14.78% of the overall votes cast in the first round.